If you have a physical, intellectual, or developmental disability, we offer support to help you maintain your health, safety, and independence.

 To qualify, you must be a Denver resident and be certified by a Colorado licensed doctor as blind or disabled for at least six months and unable to work (if applicable).
 You must also be either US born, a naturalized citizen or a legal resident of the United States.

 Benefits may vary depending on your Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) status.
-Please contact us at 720-944-4DHS (4347) to learn about your options.
+Call 720-944-4DHS (4347) to learn about your options.

 What is the I/DD Mill Levy?